-The financial year 2017-18 was another challenging financial year for local government with further reductions in Revenue Support Grant (RSG), resulting in the Council ceasing to receive any RSG.
+The financial year 2017-18 was another challenging financial year for local government with further reductions in government funding.
+For the second year running the Council received no Revenue Support Grant (RSG).
 The Council broadly maintained collection rates at the same level as for the previous year achieving 98.5% for Council Tax and 98.7% for Business Rates.
 In these circumstances the Council did well to deliver a net underspend against budget as summarised in page 9 of this narrative statement and to strengthen the balance sheet by adding to reserves.